 Step #1: Make The Pasta Dough

 Make fresh pasta dough with step-by-step instructions and video here.
-Once the dough is complete, roll it into thin sheets for ravioli, approximately .40 mm to .30 mm thick (#5 or #6 on a KitchenAid pasta roller attachment).
+Roll it into thin sheets for ravioli, approximately .40 mm to .30 mm thick (#5 or #6 on a KitchenAid pasta roller attachment).
 Tip: I like to make the mushroom filling while the pasta dough rests (resting time takes about 1 hour) or 1-2 days in advance.

 Step #2: Make The Mushroom Filling